QuTech-Delft/OpenSquirrel/docs/tutorial/creating-a-circuit.md

 Circuits can also be defined using Python functionalities, via the [circuit builder](../circuit-builder/index.md), as shown below.
+For this, the user will first need to import the `CircuitBuilder` from `opensquirrel`.

 ```{ .py }
 from opensquirrel import CircuitBuilder